ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 In the output, at the end, if you see ```<activeProfile>adobe-public</activeProfile>```, it means everything is fine.
 If not, then revisit the above steps carefully.

 ### IntelliJ IDEA
 The IntelliJ IDEA is a modern IDE used for Java based application development.
-You can download it from the [official website](https://www.jetbrains.com/idea/download/) of JetBrains.
+You can download it from JetBrains [official website](https://www.jetbrains.com/idea/download/).

 ### NodeJS
 Latest AEM projects also includes front end modules (front end JavaScript based applications).
 Therefore, to build those, we also need to have the latest NodeJS and NPM installed in our system.
 See this [official documentation](https://nodejs.org/en/download/) to do this.

 Once installed, run following two commands in the command prompt -

 ```
 node -v
 npm -v
 ```

-The output will be the versions of NodeJS and NPM respectively.
+The output will be the versions of NodeJS and NPM respectively -

 ```
 v13.8.0
 6.13.6